 A specific group of users.
+See: Segmentation.

 Management and Publishing

-A named state of revision.
+A named state of a Revision.

 Your application, the one for which you want to create content.

-Used to identify topics more easily.
-Tags appear in the topic list when you add them to a site.
+Used to identify Topics more easily.
+Tags appear in the Topic list when you add them to a Site.

-Helps you manage changes to topics over time.
+Helps you manage changes to Topics over time.
 You can safely develop and test new tutorials on your staging environment and push them to production when you're ready to go live.